 It is important for smokers to learn about safer, satisfying, spitless smokeless products, but FDA regulations severely restrict what manufacturers can tell smokers about these innovative new products.
 Clearway Minnesota and KMSP have contributed to public health with this informative new feature.

-I have authored commentaries in the general press and I wrote the book, For Smokers Only: How Smokeless Tobacco Can Save Your Life.
-In 2003 I served as an expert witness at a Congressional hearing on tobacco harm reduction, and I have spoken at numerous international forums, including one held in London at the British Houses of Parliament.
+My research appeared in a broad range of medical and scientific journals.
+I authored commentaries in the general press and I wrote the book, For Smokers Only: How Smokeless Tobacco Can Save Your Life.
+In 2003 I served as an expert witness at a Congressional hearing on tobacco harm reduction, and I spoke at numerous international forums, including one held in London at the British Houses of Parliament.

 No comments: